unoplatform/workshops/tube-player/modules/02-Creating-basic-layout-with-C-markup/README.md

                             .Text(() => videoTitle))));
     ```

     The `ItemTemplate` extension method takes a generic argument of the expected item type.
-In this example we'll be using a `string`.
-In the upcoming modules you'll incorporate service data in the app, and this data type (`string`) will change.
+In this example, we'll be using a `string`.
+In the upcoming modules, you'll incorporate service data in the app, and this data type (`string`) will change.

 ## Clean up the model

-1. For now, let's clean up the model, open the *MainModel.cs* file and replace its contents with the following:
+1. For now, let's clean up the model, open the *MainModel.cs* file, and replace its contents with the following:

     ```csharp
     namespace TubePlayer.Presentation;